🌐

 To be used for HTTP/HTTPS/SOCKS types

-SOCKS5 username & password is only supported by Firefox (not available on Chrome)
+SOCKS5 username and password is only supported by Firefox (not available on Chrome)

 If not set, HTTP/HTTPS authentication will be handled by the browser

-Username & Password are port specific and different ones can be set for different ports
+Username and Password are port specific and different ones can be set for different ports

 Proxy DNS (Firefox only)